SymfonyCasts/api-platform/sfcasts/ep2-security/previous-object.md

 This becomes the *default* access control that will be used for all operations *unless* an operation overrides this with their *own* `access_control`.
-This means that we don't need repeat the `access_control` on the `get` collection or item operations.
+This means that we don't need to repeat `access_control` on the `get` collection or `get` item operations.
 But!
 We *do* now need to set `access_control` on the `post` operation to look for `IS_AUTHENTICATED_ANONYMOUSLY`.
-We're overriding the default access control and making sure that *anyone* can access this opperation.
+We're overriding the default access control and making sure that *anyone* can access this operation.

-Using the resource-level versus operation-level access control is totally a matter of taste... and it fits better on some resources than others.
+Using the resource-level versus operation-level access control is a matter of taste... and resource-level controls fit better on some resources than others.

-Let's make sure this works... open the `POST` operation, send an empty body and 500 error!
+Let's make sure this works... open the `POST` operation, send an empty body and 500 error?
 Let's see... bah!
-Another annotation error.
-I like annotations... but I'll admit they can get a bit big with API Platform... and I'm clearly a bit lazy today with my commas!
+Another annotation mistake.
+I like annotations... but I'll admit, they *can* get a bit big with API Platform... and apparently my comma key is broken today.

 Let's execute that operation again and... got it!
 A 400 error: this value should not be blank.